-Waxahachie High School offers courses for credit and GPA for Dual Credit.
+Waxahachie Global High School offers the following courses for credit and GPA for Dual Credit.
 To satisfy one year of high school mathematics or science credit requires two semesters of completion from the approved list.

-Students are prohibited from retaking a DC course to increase their final grade.
-The student's initial grade will be placed on the high school transcript unless they are re-taking/re-enrolling because they earned a failing grade.
+Students are prohibited from retaking a DC course for the purpose of increasing their final grade.
+The student's initial grade will be placed on the high school transcript unless they are re-taking/re- enrolling because they earned a failing grade.
+A student can potentially earn two different final grades, as the college and high school calendars follow different grading time periods.